laktek/ruby-for-fun-and-profit/ruby_for_fun_and_profit.markdown

         end
       end

 In this method we have used several ruby idioms.
-Remember we said a method in Ruby will always return a value?
+As Ruby is a fully Object Oriented language it will return an object on each method call.
 But if you did notice we didn't explicitly specified a return value for any of our previous methods.
-That's because Ruby automatically return the value of the last line executed as the return value.
-However if you look carefully in the above method we have defined a return value.
+By default Ruby will return the value of the last statement it executed.
+However in the above method we had to define a return value.
 That is a conditional statement which will be executed if only the tasks are blank.
 So if the method come across an empty tasks array it will gracefully return from the method.

 Another spiffy option in Ruby syntax is the flexibility in placing the conditions(`if` clause).
 In most of the programming languages we define the conditional clause first and then the predicate.
 But in Ruby if you prefer you could define the conditional clause after the predicate.
 This could make the code really readable in some cases, as plain English.
 Read the line 3 of above `list` method.
 Can you understand what it means?
 It can be read as "Say(return) 'This Task List is empty' if task list is empty".